mert1911/Towards-Model-Free-Conformance-Checking/README.md

   </div>
 </div>

+Some discovered process models exhibit poor semantic quality as they fail to adequately capture the intended behavior.
+This results in the inability to accurately reconstruct inserted and skipped activities, leading to ineffective detection of model deviations.

 ### References
 [1] Lahann, J., Pfeiffer, P., Fettke, P.: Lstm-based anomaly detection of process instances: benchmark and tweaks.
 In: ICPM. pp. 229–241.
 Springer (2022)